XueHu2222/portfolio-challenges/README.md

 https://github.com/XueHu2222/portfolio-challenges

 ## Description
-This is a simple pizza ordering website created as part of the university framework challenge.
+This is a weather website that provides weather information for many countries.
+If you want to check the weather for your current location, the website will ask for your location permission when you enter.
+You need to allow location access to view the weather in your area.

 It includes:

 - HTML